Rule 11 Claim Charts: Foundation of Credible Patent Litigation

 Conclusion

-Rule 11 claim charts aren't optional - they're a pillar of good patent litigation practice.
+Rule 11 claim charts aren't optional they're a pillar of good patent litigation practice.
 They demand careful analysis, care in detail, and true insight into both the patent and the alleged infringing product.
 Executed correctly, they solidify your position and show credibility.
 Executed incorrectly, they can destroy your case before trial.
-Effectual Services has performed around 1700+ projects related to Rule 11/337 investigation in a year.

 Solutions Driving Innovation & Intelligence